Geospatial Analytics Ph.D. Program Handbook

 Getting Started

-Current CGA doctoral students maintain a shared Google document with answers to frequently asked questions about moving to the area, finding an apartment, and local activities.
+Previous CGA doctoral students created a shared Google document with answers to frequently asked questions about moving to the area, finding an apartment, and local activities.
+While some cost-related information may be outdated, it is still a useful document.

 Establishing Residency